LeoQK/Manual/README.md

 Leading organizations have started to hire gamers for their problem-solving skills.
 But there exist no tools that would enable the interaction between gamers and organizations to intensify and scale.

-The tools needed to match gamers and organizations are
+The tools needed to match gamers and organizations are:

-* nuanced documentation of the skills that a game like StarCraft II trains
+* Nuanced documentation of the skills that a game like StarCraft II trains
-* clear guidelines on how gaming skills can be transferred to real-world problems
+* Clear guidelines on how gaming skills can be transferred to real-world problems
-* best practices for the presentation and assessment of gaming skills in interviews
+* Best practices for the presentation and assessment of gaming skills in interviews